 June 23, 2022

 Flushing Financial Corporation, the parent holding company for Flushing Bank, hosted a ribbon cutting ceremony at its new branch located at 85-15 Queens Boulevard, Elmhurst, NY and announced grants to support two New York City nonprofit organizations.
 The event was well attended by local government and school officials and community leaders.
 At the ceremony, the Bank’s President and CEO, John R. Buran, presented a check to the NYC Kids RISE Save for College Program.
-The Community Scholarship for the NYC Kids RISE Save for College Program will support the kindergarten students at P.S.
-110Q.
+The $15,000 grant puts an additional $107.91 into each of the NYC Scholarship Accounts of 139 kindergarten students at P.S.
+110Q, the latest investment in these students’ educational futures through the NYC Kids RISE Save for College Program.
 The Bank also presented a grant check to Neighborhood Housing Services of Queens that will help fund their First Time Home Buyer, Affordable Housing and Rental Assistance Programs.

 John R. Buran, President and CEO of Flushing Bank, stated “We are excited to expand our presence in the diverse, multicultural markets of Queens, further developing relationships with the residents and businesses that comprise this vibrant community.
 These are notable examples of how we, as a community bank, demonstrate our commitment to the communities through sponsorship of local and cultural organizations with financial and volunteer support.
 The NYC Kids RISE Save for College Program is designed to drive neighborhood-level changes in economic opportunity and mobility by promoting asset building and reinforcing college and career building expectations.
 We have been active in the affordable housing for many years supporting a number of projects throughout the area.
 Our grant to Neighborhood Housing Services of Queens will provide support to those individuals and families looking for their first home or for an affordable place to call home.
 We look forward to working with NYC Kids RISE and Neighborhood Housing Services of Queens to support their missions to assist families in building college savings funds, and to ensure access to safe, affordable housing, respectively.”